When Chromecast Audio was announced, a lot of people wanted to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 Chromecast Audio vs Bluetooth: audio quality

-Bluetooth usually has terrible audio quality because Bluetooth is designed as low power, short range personal area networks (PANs).
+Bluetooth usually has terrible audio quality because Bluetooth is designed as a low-power, short-range personal area network (PAN).
 The speed is far lower than that of WiFi.
 Even for the latest Bluetooth 4.2, the maximum speed is capped at 24Mbps, which is half of that of the old 2.4Ghz 802.11g WiFi connection.

 Most Bluetooth speakers are still using Bluetooth 2.0/2.1+EDR, whose maximum data rate is only 3Mbps.
 The actual streaming rate is even far lower.

-So, when streaming music, audio must be compressed (to reduce data) on your mobile device, transmitted in the air, then decompressed on the speaker.
-This usually degrade the audio quality significantly.
+So, when streaming music, audio must be compressed (to reduce data) on your mobile device, transmitted in the air, and then decompressed on the speaker.
+This usually degrades the audio quality significantly.

 To address this issue, some vendors implemented aptX, a new proprietary codec for wireless audio (now owned by Qualcomm).
-Although aptX probably uses better algorithm, and improves the audio quality noticeably, it is far from what they claimed “lossless”.
+Although aptX probably uses a better algorithm and noticeably improves the audio quality, it is far from what they claimed: “lossless.”

-Due to the limitation in the design and implementation of Bluetooth, it is hard to get “lossless” audio through Bluetooth.
+Due to the limitations of the design and implementation of Bluetooth, it is hard to get “lossless” audio through Bluetooth.
 Very often, aptX actually is just a hit-or-miss: sometimes you get far better quality than using SBC; sometimes, you get as poor audio quality as through SBC.
-Obviously, the gain from aptX highly depends on individual music file.
+Obviously, the gain from aptX highly depends on the individual music file.

 To make it worse, aptX is not widely available.

-To benefit from aptX, you need a device (for example, a mobile phone) that supports aptX, AND a Bluetooth speaker that also supports aptX.
+To benefit from aptX, you need a device (for example, a mobile phone) that supports aptX AND a Bluetooth speaker that also supports aptX.
 Currently, only a few flagship smartphones released this year and last year may support aptX.
-For Bluetooth speakers, due to licensing cost, most Bluetooth speaker cheaper than $100 do not support aptX at all.
+For Bluetooth speakers due to licensing costs, most Bluetooth speakers cheaper than $100 do not support aptX at all.

-Just for you reference, Apple does not support aptX in iOS at all.
+Just for your reference, Apple does not support aptX in iOS at all.
 So you cannot get aptX on iPhone or iPad.
 Licensing cost is probably one consideration.

 Chromecast Audio vs Bluetooth: battery usage on mobile devices

-When you compare the mobile device dependency of Chromecast Audio vs Bluetooth, it is very clear that both Chromecast Audio and Bluetooth requires a second device in addition to the speaker.
+When you compare the mobile device dependency of Chromecast Audio vs Bluetooth, it is very clear that both Chromecast Audio and Bluetooth require a second device in addition to the speaker.

 But the role of the other device is totally different for Chromecast Audio and Bluetooth.

-For Bluetooth, the device must pair with Bluetooth-enabled speaker.
-The music and audio is simply transferred from the device’s speaker to the Bluetooth speaker.
+For Bluetooth, the device must pair with a Bluetooth-enabled speaker.
+The music and audio are simply transferred from the device’s speaker to the Bluetooth speaker.
 For example, after you pair your phone with a Bluetooth speaker, by default, all audio output will be transferred to the Bluetooth speaker.
-All operations, for example, playing music, connecting to internet if streaming, are all handled by the phone.
+All operations, for example, playing music connecting to the internet if streaming, are all handled by the phone.

-This can drain battery of your mobile device significantly, especially, for internet streaming.
+This can drain the battery of your mobile device significantly, especially for internet streaming.

-As a comparison, Chromecast Audio works in a different way.
-For internet streaming, Chromecast Audio will fetch the contents and play them by itself.
+As a comparison, Chromecast Audio works differently.
+For internet streaming, Chromecast Audio will fetch the content and play it by itself.
 Your mobile phone is just a remote control.
 Once streaming starts, you can even switch off your phone.
-You only need the phone when you want to stop the streaming or change playlist.
+You only need the phone when you want to stop streaming or change the playlist.

-This means for internet streaming, Chromecast Audio will handle it by itself except for the initial stage of setting the streaming/playlist.
-So, once streaming starts, your phone is doing nothing for internet streaming.
+This means for internet streaming, Chromecast Audio will handle it by itself except for the initial stage of setting up the streaming/playlist.
+So, once streaming starts, your phone does nothing for internet streaming.

 For streaming local music through Chromecast Audio, it depends on the methods you are using.
-If you are playing local music library on a PC or NAS server with Plex, it works similar to internet streaming except the traffic is routed through your local network.
+If you are playing a local music library on a PC or NAS server with Plex or VLC player, it works similarly to internet streaming, except the traffic is routed through your local network.

-If you are using casting audio/screen option, and are playing local music to Chromecast Audio, it works like Bluetooth except it is through WiFi network, not through Bluetooth.
-Only in this scenario, battery consumption on the mobile device is similar to that using Bluetooth.
+If you are using the casting audio/screen option and are playing local music to Chromecast Audio, it works like Bluetooth, except it is through a WiFi network, not through Bluetooth.
+Only in this scenario battery consumption on the mobile device is similar to that using Bluetooth.

-So, for most cases, especially for internet streaming, Bluetooth will drain far more battery on your mobile device than using Chromecast Audio.
+So, in most cases, especially for internet streaming, Bluetooth will drain far more battery on your mobile device than using Chromecast Audio.

 Chromecast Audio vs Bluetooth: requirements